-Instruction Hours / week: L: 3 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 H Course Objec tives • To study about various network architecture • To study and analyze about vari ous switching. • To study about web security and l its need • • To study about protocols and its controls • To study about subnetting and d omains basics • To study about real time need of fnetwork management Course Outco omes (COs) A t the and a f the course the student will be ab 10
+Instruction Hours / week: L: 3 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

+- To study about various network architecture - To study and analyze about various switching. - To study about web security and its need - To study about protocols and its controls - To study about subnetting and domains basics - To study about real time need of network management

+At the end of the course the student will be able

-- To gain switching mechanisms of various interlink networks - To know web securities and its need in real time digital world - To gather D-link concepts - To acquire wireless communication software and its related devices - Gather protocols of dealing network accessories
+- To understand the computer networks and network protocols. - To gain switching mechanisms of various interlink networks - To know web securities and its need in real time digital world - To gather D-link concepts - To acquire wireless communication software and its related devices - Gather protocols of dealing network accessories